top of page

 What you receive in the package for this strategy:

-• SQX file ready to be used on the Algocloud and StrategyQuant platforms.
+• The SQX file is ready to be used on the Algocloud and StrategyQuant platforms.

 • Pseudocode that describes all the rules in an easy-to-understand way.